 If none of the fixes work, try updating/reinstalling Premiere Pro.
 Adobe eliminates glitches and bugs with new Premiere Pro updates to create a user-friendly experience.

 While working with editing software like Adobe Premiere Pro, errors are often encountered and can be very irritating.
-Postudio helps you to streamline your editing work; you can also schedule a demo to see how Postudio can ease your Post Production workflow.
+Postudio helps you to streamline your editing work.
+You can also register to get an early access to Postudio to ease your Post Production workflow.

 Can you get back your Premiere Pro work after it crashes?